-Both undergraduate and graduate degrees are offered within the Division of 3D studies with glass as a major studio concentration.
+Both undergraduate and graduate degrees are offered within the Division of Studio with glass as a major studio concentration.

 Student Art Glass Association (SAGA) is a student-run organization open to all undergraduate and graduate students in glass which provides additional experiences and opportunities.
 Students work as a team producing glass objects for sale, and they have the opportunity to sell their work during various events.
 A percentage of the proceeds goes to the students involved and the rest is utilized to fund visiting artists, educational activities, and provide specialized materials for students enrolled in glass.
-It is a student run organization.
+SAGA is a student run organization.

 BGSU Glass 2014

 BGSU was one of the first glass programs in a University in the United States.
 The current Glass studio was constructed in 1991 in the Fine Arts Center and is centrally located on campus.
 The hot glass area was completely rebuilt in 2009 by Wet Dog Glass, and has three complete work stations for blowing glass.
 The glass studio contains equipment for working with hot glass, kiln formed glass, lost wax glass casting, cutting and polishing glass and flameworking.
 The glass shop borders an outdoor working court yard with sculpture and ceramics.